How to care for your Rankins Dragons (Pogona henrylawsoni)

 Rankins Dragons require a temperature range of up to 45°C (113°F) in the basking area, down to approximately 30°C (86°F) in the cooler area.
 This will provide the dragons with a temperature gradient across the vivarium, allowing them to choose the most suitable temperature at all times.
 At night the temperature should drop to 26°C (78°F) at the warmest part of the vivarium.

-These temperatures can be achieved by using basking lights during the day and a ceramic heater.
+These temperatures can be achieved by using basking lights during the day and a ceramic heater at night.
 A thermostat should always control the ceramic heater.
-Ideally basking lights, in particular ones with a higher wattage should be controlled by a separate thermostat.
+Ideally basking lights, in particular ones with a higher wattage, should be controlled by a separate thermostat.

 It is very important to know what the temperature is, so check regularly with an accurate thermometer.
 Ideally use two maximum/minimum thermometers per vivarium (one at each end of the vivarium), or you can use an in/out, max/min thermometer and place 1 sensor at each end.
 Do not guess or take temperature by hand (if it feels warm or cold), this is not accurate enough.